DenJens/Hangfire.Documentation/tutorials/highlight.rst

       }
   }

-Note that it is simple method that does not contain any Hangfire-related functionality.
+Note this is a simple method that does not contain any Hangfire-related functionality.
 It creates a new instance of the ``HighlighterDbContext`` class, looks for the desired snippet and makes a call to a web service.

 Then, we need to place the invocation of this method on a queue.
-So, let's modify the ``Create`` action:
+So, now we will modify the ``Create`` action:

 .. code-block:: c#